YOCKOW/SwiftUnicodeSupplement/README.md

 # Requirements

-- Swift 4.1
+- Swift 4.1, 4.2
-- macOS or Linux
+- macOS or Linux (Swift 4.2 is required on Linux)

 # Usage